jekyll/jekyll/docs/_posts/2021-09-14-goodbye-dear-frank.markdown

 categories: [team, community]
 ---

-Over the weekend, the Jekyll core team learned of the passing of one of their own: *Frank Taillandier*, popularly known by his GitHub username @DirtyF.
+Over the weekend, the Jekyll core team learned of the passing of one of our own: *Frank Taillandier*, popularly known by his GitHub username @DirtyF.

 Ruby not being his forte, he chose to avoid code-level changes and instead focus on what he did best &mdash; *engage with